quicwg/base-drafts/draft-ietf-quic-transport.md

 the StreamID set appropriately.
 A receiver may use the current offset of data consumed to determine the flow control offset to be advertised.
-A receiver MAY send copies of a WINDOW_UPDATE frame in multiple packets in order to make sure that the sender receives it even if one of the packets is lost.
-A sender MUST ignore duplicate WINDOW_UPDATE frames.
+A receiver MAY send copies of a WINDOW_UPDATE frame in multiple packets in order to make sure that the sender receives it before running out of flow control credit, even if one of the packets is lost.

 Connection flow control is a limit to the total bytes of stream data sent in STREAM frames on all streams contributing to connection flow control.
 A